DavidBK/shampoo/Node/Call-Of-Duty.md

 4. Create endpoint for deleting a duty:

     - DELETE `/duties/:id`
-    - "Scheduled" duties cannot be removed (Duty which have soldiers).
+    - "Scheduled" duties (Duty with soldiers assigns to it) cannot be removed.

 5. Create endpoint for updating a duty: